At ten weeks into your pregnancy, there are many concerns that you should have. One of them is losing your baby through vaginal bleeding.

 If you become pregnant, one easy way to know is body changes that occur before or after missing your menstrual period.
 Fatigue, nausea, vomiting, and breast changes are common when pregnant.

-If these symptoms no longer appear or have disappeared, you should let your doctor know.
-Belly cramps, vaginal bleeding (heavy or light) and loss of pregnancy symptoms are warnings signs of a miscarriage.
+If these symptoms suddenly reduce very quickly and no longer appear, especially together with bleeding or cramps, you should let your doctor know.
+Belly cramps, vaginal bleeding (heavy or light) and loss of pregnancy symptoms are warning signs of a miscarriage.
+At the same time, remember that for many women, nausea and tiredness naturally get better around the end of the first trimester, even with a healthy pregnancy.Mayo Clinic+1

 What are the percentages of miscarriage at 10 weeks pregnant?